Editorial Board Advisory Board Submission Guidelines Article Template

 A Bi-Annual Peer-Reviewed Publication of the Delta State University College of Education

-The Delta Journal of Education is a peer reviewed online journal that provides a forum for the publication of qualitative and quantitative research, theoretical reviews and perspectives, educational policy and practice and a variety of other topics of interest to educators, educational and school psychologists.
+The Delta Journal of Education is a peer-reviewed online journal that provides a forum for the publication of qualitative and quantitative research, theoretical reviews and perspectives, educational policy and practice and a variety of other topics of interest to educators, educational and school psychologists.
 The journal seeks to promote a discussion on the intellectual, methodological, and substantive diversity of educational scholarship, policy and practice.
 The Delta Journal of Education follows APA Publication Manual (6th Edition) guidelines for format and style requirements.
-The Delta Journal of Education is published by the College of Education at Delta State University, Cleveland, Mississippi.
+The Delta Journal of Education is published by the College of Education and Human Sciences at Delta State University, Cleveland, Mississippi.

 Article Template Tips for Authors